Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both samples are highly specific to Breaking Bad, focusing on key plot elements (chemistry teacher, transformation into criminal) without mentioning the title.
-Excellent.
+Both clues are exceptionally specific to 'Breaking Bad' without using any direct words from the answer.
+The first clue perfectly captures Walter White's iconic transformation, making it distinct and powerful.
+The second clue effectively highlights the core premise of an ordinary person's descent into a dangerous world, which is central to the show.

 ✅ Strengths:
 - Generally specific and relate to correct answer